brightzheng100/instana-server-on-roks/README.md

 export INSTANA_AGENT_KEY="<THE INSTANA AGENT KEY>" export INSTANA_VERSION="<THE INSTANA VERSION, e.g. 231-1>"

-# Make a temp folder which will ge ignored by the Git
+# Make a temp folder which will be ignored by the Git
 mkdir _wip

 # Then run it